HOW WE DO IT

 Irish Girl Guides is built on the ethos of volunteering and all our members volunteer for the various roles in managing this organisation.
 IGG employs a small number of staff to support the volunteers at both local and national levels and both staff and volunteers are recognised for the vital role they play in ensuring we achieve our mission.

-Guiding is a way of life and our Leaders use the principles above to shape all they do with their girls at their weekly meetings and events.
+Our Leaders use the principles above to shape all they do with their girls at their weekly meetings and events.
+The responsibility of leadership is shared between all the Leaders of a Unit and the girls themselves.